nds-org/thinkchicago-examples/README.md

 psql -U postgres
 ```

-Create a database and user for the 2FM data:
+While in your psql session, create a database and user for the 2FM data:
 ```bash
 CREATE DATABASE fm;
 CREATE USER fmuser  WITH ENCRYPTED PASSWORD 'fmpassword';